-We have audited the financial statements of the City of Parker, Florida, as of and for the fiscal year ended September 30, 2011, and have issued our report thereon dated February 3, 2012.
+We have audited the financial statements of the City of Parker, Florida, as of and for the fiscal year ended September 30, 2012, and have issued our report thereon dated June 19, 2013.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our independent auditor's report on internal control over financial reporting and on compliance and other matters.
-Disclosures in that report, which is dated February 3, 2012, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+Disclosures in this report, which is dated June 19, 2013, should be considered in conjunction with this management letter.

-Additionally, our audit was conducted in accordance with Chapter 10.550, Rules of the Auditor General which governs the conduct of local governmental entity audits performed in the State of Florida.
-This letter includes the following information, which is not included in the aforementioned auditor's reports:
+Additionally, our audit was conducted in accordance with Chapter 10.550, Rules of the Auditor General, which governs the conduct of local governmental entity audits performed in the State of Florida.
+This letter includes the following information, which is not included in the aforementioned auditor's reports or schedule:

 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to the extent considered necessary, other than for those comments repeated in the report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards.
+Corrective actions have been taken to the extent considered necessary, other than for those comments repeated in the Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.

-• Findings reported the two previous years include 11-01, 11-02 and 11-03.
+• Findings reported the two previous years include 12-01, 12-02 and 12-03.

-Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415., Florida Statutes, regarding the investment of public funds.
+Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
 In connection with our audit, we determined that the City of Parker, Florida complied with Section 218.415, Florida Statutes.